maikeulb/flaskuniversity/README.md

 Restful API backend for Microsoft's Contoso University sample application, but written in Flask.
 Features include token-based authentication system (using JWTs + Authorization headers), and CORS.
+The majority of it is complete but I still have to add flask-marshmallow (for serialization/validation) and a few more resources.

 Technology
 ----------